kovs705/CS/Examples/Trees/BalancedTree.md

 Conditions for a height-balanced binary tree:
 1. Difference between the left and the right subtree for any node is not more than one
 2. The left subtree is balanced
 3. The right subtree is balanced

-Visual representation of Balanced tree:
+Visual representation of `Balanced tree`:
 ```swift
     1 (Depth 0)
    / \